PaulaMenesesSalinas/PaulaMenesesSalinas/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on myself
+- 🔭 I’m currently working on myself and my garden
 - 🌱 I’m currently learning Python in DCI
-- 💬 Ask me about ...
+- 🎾 I love Tennis
 - 📫 How to reach me: p.margot.s@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->